cmstead/jsLearnerForms/docs/TEST-DUMMY-FORM.md

 ## Get Report ##

-In testing the `getReport` method, you will be required to do a lot more of the initial work.
+In testing the `getReport` function, you will be required to do a lot more of the initial work.
 Fortunately you have the code from the "get product count by sale" test suite you just finished.

+The `getReport` function can either create a Sales report or a Returns report.

 ### Sales Report &mdash; Important Files ###